 Now, let’s talk about what to do about Japanese knotweed.
 After you’ve informed your neighbours, the second thing you have to do is to call professional Japanese knotweed control and removal experts.

-They’ll make sure to permanently eradicate the invasive plant from your property by getting rid of even the smallest rhizome.
+They’ll permanently eradicate the invasive plant from your property by eliminating even the smallest rhizome.
 The professionals will arrange an on-site survey and identify how severe the infestation is.
 Then, you’ll be provided with an eradication plan and responsible disposal of the plant.

 Remember, you’re not allowed to bury, burn or throw away Japanese knotweed without the permission of your local council and the Environment Agency.